-Studies of normal and, especially, abnormal eye movements of humans, and of dogs and humans with absent optic chiasms, suggest independent control of each eye.
-This directly implies independent control of each eye muscle,41 which is due to the bilateral architecture of the brain stem.
+the brain stem.
 A bilateral independent control (BIC) model evolves from this data.
 A BIC model is necessary to model the ocular motor control of a chameleon, for instance.
 To include binocularity, yoking must be added to BIC, producing a bilateral, yoked, independent control (BYIC) model.
-Figure 9-19 shows such a model and includes the saccadic and pursuit subsystems; the addition of the four fixation, four VOR, four OKN, and vergence subsystems would greatly increase the complexity of a BYIC model, as can be seen by comparing Figure 9-19 with Figure 9-11 (minus the vestibular input).
+Figure 19 shows such a model and includes the saccadic and pursuit subsystems; the addition of the four fixation, four VOR, four OKN, and vergence subsystems would greatly increase the complexity of a BYIC model, as can be seen by comparing Figure 19 with Figure 11 (minus the vestibular input).